mohamed511/V6_OneToManyAndManyToOne_jpaYtube/README.md

-# V5_OneToOneandSecondaryTables_jpaYtube
+# V6_OneToManyAndManyToOne_jpaYtube
-practice one to one relation
+practice one to Many relation